 Bostwana.
 Chobé River.
 In private boats, a young guide takes us to Cascades Lodge, where we will be staying for a week.

 Namibia.
 Cascades Lodge.
-Located on the private islet of Ntwala, in a loop of the Zambezi, the Cascades Lodge is entirely dedicated to CroisiEurope clients. ©Micky Hoyle.
+Located on the private islet of Ntwala, in a loop of the Zambezi, the Cascades Lodge is entirely dedicated to CroisiEurope customers. ©Micky Hoyle.

 Namibia.
 Cascades Lodge.
-Located on the private islet of Ntwala, in a loop of the Zambezi, the Cascades Lodge is entirely dedicated to CroisiEurope clients. ©Micky Hoyle.
+Located on the private islet of Ntwala, in a loop of the Zambezi, the Cascades Lodge is entirely dedicated to CroisiEurope customers. ©Micky Hoyle.

 A haven of peace in the middle of nature, it will be our starting point for numerous excursions on the river, in the savannah and in the neighbouring villages.